 A survey of Army spouses identified challenges that Army families face and resources they need, including how spouses prioritize needs and how the Army can best address their most-pressing unmet needs.

-Soldiers might see the stressors of military life as part of their duty but what about their families?
-A survey of more than 8,500 Army spouses identified the problems they faced in the past year, the resources they sought to solve them, and whether those resources met their needs.
+Soldiers might see the stressors of military life as part of their duty.
+But what about their families?
+A survey of more than 8,500 Army spouses identified the problems they faced in the past year, the resources they sought, and whether those resources met their needs.

 MyCAA Scholarships are reaching the intended population—military spouses who want or need work, who are early in their careers, and who face military moves and deployments.
 Findings regarding work and earnings are promising, and personnel married to MyCAA users are more likely to still be on active duty three years after the scholarship is awarded.

 MyCAA Scholarships aim to help military spouses obtain associate's degrees, occupational certificates, or licenses in high-demand portable career fields.
 They are associated with employment and higher earnings, and service members married to MyCAA users are more likely to be on active duty three years later.

 About one-third of military service members experience a permanent change of station every year.
 Sometimes the moves have a positive effect, such as moving to a more desirable location, but they can also disrupt family stability.
 The DoD offers programs, policies, and services to address the disruptions.

 The Army has many programs to help soldiers and their families cope with military life.
 But do these programs address their most pressing needs?
 An analysis of survey data, interviews, and focus groups from 13 garrisons provides local-level insight into soldier and family issues and needs, as well as the resources they use.

 Building on a previous consultation looking at the transition experiences of UK Service leavers, RAND Europe was commissioned by the Forces in Mind Trust to research the effect of Service leavers' resilience on transition pathways and outcomes.